 This aspect of your operation goes hand-in-hand with corporate governance, and it encompasses everything from how you identify risk, to how you choose to manage it.
 Establishing robust and effective processes isn’t something that can be done overnight.
 It’s easy to rely entirely on technology as a barrier to attacks, but it takes more than software alone to protect you.

 Work to implement company-wide cybersecurity best practices, like classifying information assets as public, internal, sensitive, regulated and so on.
 Assess the impact that each kind of attack or data breach could have on your organization.
 Get every department into the habit of assigning cybersecurity risk scores so the potential outcome of your employees’ decisions is always top of mind for them.

 The common thread in most security journeys is that there’s no formal system for identifying risks, but this danger can be mitigated by having strong processes and a governance model in place.

 To support your business processes, you’ll need technology — but be careful not to think of it as a panacea for cyber attacks, as technology can be another weak point in your organization.
-Last year’s Equifax breach saw hackers successfully gain access to sensitive data that put more than 143 million Americans and hundreds of thousands of Canadians and Britons at risk by capitalizing on a weak spot in the company’s website.

 When companies rely solely on security technology to protect them, they often end up layering on more software without stopping to consider whether they’ll be able to manage it all.
 In this instance, legacy systems are ignored and security updates lag.
 Additionally, employees aren’t likely to be equally proficient in every technology, opening the door to malware and ransomware attacks.
 All of this creates situations that hackers are more than happy to exploit.